Young Artist Program

 TRANSPORTATION AND PARKING

-Parking is difficult close to the university.
-Spaces are few and far between and usually limited to two hours.
+Parking can be difficult close to the university.
+Spaces are few and usually limited to two hours.
 Parking becomes easier if you’re willing to walk a few blocks.
 You may still face some time restrictions.

 GENERAL INFORMATION ABOUT HALIFAX